metomi/rose/sphinx/developing/restructuredtext.rst

-Different characters are used to define different document levels e.g. section, sub-section, etc. reStructuredText doesn't actually care which character you use for each role it infers precedence from the order of appearance.
+Different characters are used to define different document levels e.g. section, sub-section, etc. reStructuredText doesn't actually care which character you use for each role, it infers precedence from the order of appearance.

 For consistency this documentation has been written in the standard-ish manner
 with: